HaimengBai/431slides/class_27/taskafter26.md

-Regression models for count data (Poisson, Negative Binomial) | Yes Regression models for multi-categorical outcomes | Yes Data Management: Wrangling/Rectangling using the Tidyverse and [R for Data Science](http://r4ds.had.co.nz/) | Yes Communicating the Results of Statistical Models Well | Yes Multi-factor ANOVA, designing experiments | Yes Kaplan-Meier estimator, Cox proportional hazards models | Yes Gelman's retrodesign function to assess an inference after the fact | Yes (sorry this didn't make 431) Reading and Critiquing the Code of Other People | I really hope so.
+Regression models for count data (Poisson, Negative Binomial) | Yes Regression models for multi-categorical outcomes | Yes Data Management: Wrangling/Rectangling using the Tidyverse and [R for Data Science](http://r4ds.had.co.nz/) | Yes Merging Data Sets, and the notion of Split-Apply-Combine | Yes Communicating the Results of Statistical Models Well | Yes Multi-factor ANOVA, designing experiments | Yes Kaplan-Meier estimator, Cox proportional hazards models | Yes [Beyond Power Calculations](http://www.stat.columbia.edu/~gelman/research/published/retropower_final.pdf): Gelman's retrodesign function to assess an inference after the fact | Yes (sorry this didn't make 431)
+Reading and Critiquing the Code of Other People, Reproducible Examples | I really hope so.
 Using GitHub and [Happy Git with R](http://happygitwithr.com/) for more than we did this term | I really hope so.
 Building a Web-Based Presentation of Your Work | I really hope so.
 Learning [a little Shiny](https://shiny.rstudio.com/) | I really hope so.